RememberOfLife/mirabel/README.md

 * place stb in deps?

 ## ideas
+* ??? is the offline server even required? events are mirrored and the client holds all state for itself aswell anyway
+* server supports a single lobby mode, this could also act as the offline server
 * clientconfig and serverconfig struct to hold things like the palette and configurable settings + their defaults
 * logging wrapper functions for the server so that the offline server logs into the corresponding metagui logger, but the standalone one logs to stdout
 * path to res folder shouldnt be hardcoded